Graduate study at Fitzwilliam

 - The College has an increasingly central location in relation to the University's expansion towards the north and west of Cambridge.
 See University Map

-- The majority of Departments are accesible via off-road or quiet cycle routes
+- The majority of Departments are accessible via off-road or quiet cycle routes

 - The Uni 4 bus, which visits most Departments, stops on Madingley Road at the end of Storey's Way.
 (Shown as dotted line on the University Map starting at the Madingley Road Park and Ride site)